awilli1186/wee-website/source/content/v3/script/selection.md

 ---note---

-**Note:** References can't be chained like `$('ref:element .child')`.
+**Note:** References can't be used in subset selectors like `$('ref:element .child')`.
 To scope a selection within a reference pass the ref selector as the context argument like `$('.child', 'ref:element')`.

----doc---
+---code|modifier:split---

 If multiple references are set with the same name they are pushed into an array an can be targeted with a single ref selection.
 You can also provide a comma-delimited list of multiple refs.

----code|modifier:split---

 ```javascript
 <div data-ref="element"></div>